 Which lasts longer: heat pump or tankless?

-A well-maintained gas tankless water heater typically lasts 20+ years, provided you flush the heat exchanger with vinegar once a year to remove scale.
-Hybrid heat pump water heaters are more complex and usually last 10 to 15 years.
-Both options far outlast the standard 8 to 12-year lifespan of a cheap traditional tank water heater.
+A well-maintained gas tankless water heater typically lasts longer than a hybrid heat pump water heater, especially when it is flushed regularly to reduce scale.
+Hybrid heat pump water heaters are more complex and often last around 10 to 15 years.
+Both can outlast a basic low-cost traditional tank water heater when properly installed and maintained.